 - Signal Buffering for Licensed Shared Access, US9491634, Nov.
 2016.

-He, Y., Jayawickrama, B.A., Dutkiewicz, E., Srikanteswara, S. & Mueck, M.D.
-2018, 'Priority Access and General Authorised Access Interference Mitigation in Spectrum Access System', IEEE Transactions on Vehicular Technology.View/Download from: Publisher's site
+He, Y, Jayawickrama, BA, Dutkiewicz, E, Srikanteswara, S & Mueck, M 2018, 'Priority Access and General Authorized Access Interference Mitigation in the Spectrum Access System', IEEE Transactions on Vehicular Technology, vol. 67, no. 6, pp. 4969-4983.View/Download from: Publisher's site

-IEEE To meet the capacity needs of next generation wireless communications, U.S. Federal Communications Commission has recently introduced Spectrum Access System.
-Spectrum is shared between three tiers - Incumbents, Priority Access Licensees (PAL) and General Authorised Access (GAA) Licensees.
-When the incumbents are absent, PAL and GAA share the spectrum under the constraint that GAA ensure the interference to PAL is no more than -40 dBm with at least 99% confidence.
+© 1967-2012 IEEE.
+To meet the capacity needs of next generation wireless communications, the U.S. Federal Communications Commission has recently introduced the spectrum access system.
+Spectrum is shared between three tiers - incumbents, priority access licensees (PAL), and general authorized access (GAA) licensees.
+When the incumbents are absent, PAL and GAA share the spectrum under the constraint that GAA ensure the interference to PAL is no more than $-$40 dBm with at least 99% confidence.
 We consider the scenario where locations are not shared between PAL and GAA.
-We propose a PAL-GAA co-channel interference mitigation technique that does not expose base station locations.
+We propose a PAL-GAA cochannel interference mitigation technique that does not expose base station locations.
 Our approach relies on GAA sharing the distribution and maximum number of transmitters in a finite area.
-We show how PAL can derive the distribution of the aggregated interference using Probability Density Function and Characteristic Function, and notify GAA about the exclusion zones in space that will guarantee that the interference requirement is met.
-We also propose a numerical approximation using Inverse Fast Fourier and Discrete Fourier Transforms.
+We show how PAL can derive the distribution of the aggregate interference using the probability density function and characteristic function, and notify GAA about the exclusion zones in space that will guarantee that the interference requirement is met.
+We also propose a numerical approximation using inverse fast Fourier and discrete Fourier transforms.
 Analytically calculated distribution aligns well with the numerical results.
-Additionally we formulate an optimization problem for the optimal exclusion zone size.
+Additionally, we formulate an optimization problem for the optimal exclusion zone size.
 We analytically prove convexity of the problem.
 Our approach reduces the exclusion zone size by over 42%, which gives significantly more spectral opportunities to GAA in the spatial domain.

-Jayawickrama, B.A., Dutkiewicz, E., Mueck, M. & He, Y. 2016, 'On the Usage of Geolocation Aware Spectrum Measurements for Incumbent Location and Transmit Power Detection', IEEE Transactions on Vehicular Technology, vol. 65, no. 10, pp. 8177-8189.View/Download from: UTS OPUS or Publisher's site
+Jayawickrama, BA, Dutkiewicz, E, Mueck, M & He, Y 2016, 'On the Usage of Geolocation Aware Spectrum Measurements for Incumbent Location and Transmit Power Detection', IEEE Transactions on Vehicular Technology, vol. 65, no. 10, pp. 8177-8189.View/Download from: Publisher's site

 Determining the geographical area that needs to be excluded due to incumbent activity is critical to realize high spectral utilization in spectrum sharing networks.
 This can be achieved by estimating the incumbent location and transmit power.
 However, keeping the hardware complexity of sensing nodes to a minimum and scalability are critical for spectrum sharing applications with commercial intent.
 We present a discrete-space l1-norm minimization solution based on geolocation-aware energy detection measurements.
 In practice, the accuracy of geolocation tagging is limited.
 We capture the impact as a basis mismatch and derive the necessary condition that needs to be satisfied for successful detection of multiple incumbents' location and transmit power.
 We find the upper bound for the probability of eliminating the impact of limited geolocation tagging accuracy in a lognormal shadow fading environment, which is applicable to all generic I1-norm minimization techniques.
 We propose an algorithm based on orthogonal matching pursuit that decreases the residual in each iteration by allowing a selected set of basis vectors to rotate in a controlled manner.
 Numerical evaluation of the proposed algorithm in a Licensed Shared Access (LSA) network shows a significant improvement in the probability of missed detection and false alarm.